Attract great internship candidates

 Who can pursue internship accreditation?

-No, they are completely optional.
+No, internship accreditation is completely optional.